oznogon/gattaibushido-public/rules/03_basic_play.md

 ### Trash

 The Deck has an associated **Trash** heap, which is a stack of face-up cards next to it on the table.
 When a card that came from the Deck is discarded during play, it goes on top of the Trash heap, face-up.

-### Phantom Stack

-At the beginning of each new session, Coach randomly flips a number card (2-10) and leaves it face-up in the middle for the rest of that session, starting the **Phantom Stack**.
-Additionally, each time the deck is reshuffled during the session a new Phantom card is revealed and placed face-up on top of the previous one.
-The topmost card is frequently called "the" Phantom Card.

-For the duration of a game session, the Pilots can play each Face card as if it has the same numerical value of the Phantom Card (keeping the Face's own suit).
-Over a long session with multiple reshuffles, this stack can grow to several cards, but only the top-most card is used by the players.
-This stack _is not_ reshuffled back into the Deck until the session is concluded and the game's materials are being put away.

-Note that the cards in the Phantom Stack are immune to any and all effects of card manipulation that do not *very specifically* state that they affect the Phantom cards.
-Some characters may have special Phantom powers, but these are intentionally few and far between, and always very specific.

-**Coach:** Your Threats *do not* use the Phantom Card(s).
-Instead, you have access to special Threat-only Face Card powers.

-See the session setup process for more setup information (p.
-SQUARP).

 ### Combo Zone